miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 "Wait, what?
 A sum of sums?"
 Indeed.
 This might look intimidating at first, so it might be worth it to take some time just to understand what is even being said here.

 Ready for more?
-In the spirt of this post, we should probably prove this that this equality above is indeed true.
+In the spirit of this post, we should probably prove this that this equality above is indeed true.

 ### The (highly informal) proof, to give you some intuition
 Let us consider for a moment the distributive law for multiplication and addition: